A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 Toledo is the best day trip from Madrid.
 That’s a fact.
 But do you know about all the amazing things to do in Toledo, yet?
 Is Toledo a must see or are the better places for your Spain itinerary?

 Well, then this travel guide was made for you.
 I’m going to show you the top tourists attractions in Toledo and how to get there.
-I visited this amazing city multiple times (one of my best friends lives in Madrid, so don’t forget to check out my guide to the best things to do in Madrid!) and poured all my knowledge into this travel guide.
+I visited this amazing UNESCO World heritage site multiple times (one of my best friends lives in Madrid) and poured all my knowledge into this travel guide.

 Toledo played an important role in Spain’s long history and served as its capital before Philipp II moved the court to Madrid in 1561 (don’t forget to check out my guide to the best things to do in Madrid!).
 It often called the “City of Three Cultures” for its Muslim, Christian, and Jewish heritage and can be found in the hills above the plains of Castilla-La Mancha.

 But enough of the preface, eh?
-Let’s dive right into the best things to see in Toledo!
+Let’s dive right into the best things to see in Toledo, Spain!

 1. Mirador del Valle (Classic viewpoint)